-- a. to limit development in more environmentally (ecologically and visually) sensitive areas - b. to intensify development in more suitable areas through the creation of compact settlement footprints and - c. to provide efficient infrastructure systems
+- a. to limit development in more environmentally (ecologically and visually) sensitive areas - b. to intensify development in more suitable areas through the creation of compact settlement footprints and - c. to provide efficient infrastructure systems a.
+Limited Development

-- This scenario is most likely to occur in the rural area beyond the urban limits being set by Kapiti District Council such as the pastoral zones within Ngārara. - In these zones, development shall consist of hamlets that do not compromise the natural environment and do not detract from or substantially change the existing landscape character.

-As a result, small-scale neighbourhoods shall be constrained in their form and design.
+- In Ngārara Precinct, development shall consist of eco-hamlets that do not compromise the natural environment and do not detract from or substantially change the existing landscape character. - As a result, small-scale residential areas shall be constrained in their form and design.
 As a minimum this would result in reinforcing the existing character whilst protecting ecological and productive land values by defining the street pattern and character; bulk, scale and height of buildings, extent and location of private open spaces, car parking configurations, setbacks from the street and from side and rear boundaries, landscaping, materials and detailing of buildings.